 Faster content development

-Generative AI can always supply a helpful first draft which, through calibration and training, can speed up the creation of common needs like social media, email, or webpage copy.
+Generative AI can always supply a helpful first draft that, through calibration and training, can speed up the creation of common needs like social media, email, or webpage copy.
 Iteration is the key to success, so it's important to maximize the benefit of AI with simple, focused, and repetitive tasks.
 That creates time for higher-concept thinking, editing, and ideation for your content professionals.

 For brands that require reactive social presence (e.g., live events) or customer care, generative AI provides tools to boost response time and, therefore, improve customer engagement and experience.